The Quarter Shrinker uses a technique called high-velocity

 During can crushing, the coil does not disintegrate due to its more massive design

-(#4 AWG solid copper wire) and because the system is fired using a lower energy
+(#4 AWG solid copper wire) and because the system is fired using lower energy

-level than that used for coin crushing.
-At higher power levels the can is
+levels than coin crushing.
+At higher power levels, the can is

 ripped apart from the combination of the air inside the can suddenly being

-compressed, and heating/softening of the can from the induced currents.
+compressed, and heat-softening of the can from the induced currents.
 Can crushing

 also works with steel cans, but the can undergoes greater heating and reduced

 shrinkage because of steel's lower electrical conductivity.
 The "skin depth" in steel is also